 In March of 2019, the Blaine City Council passed an ordinance for a Business and Occupation tax.
 The final ordinance was the result of a year-long collaborative effort with businesses and community members to fund vital city services.

-It calls for a 0.2% (two tenths of one percent) Business and Occupation tax on most businesses with annual gross receipts of more than $250,000.
-Businesses providing medical services, or food and accommodation services are exempt.
+The B&O tax is 0.2% (two tenths of one percent) on businesses with annual gross receipts of more than $250,000.
+Businesses providing accommodations, medical or food services are exempt.
 New businesses or startups that bring 25 or more full-time jobs into the city would qualify for a tax credit over three consecutive years.

-Revenue from the Business and Occupation tax will be used for public safety improvements (such as an additional police officer, patrol car replacement and a faster 911 system) and economic development to help manufacturing and wholesale businesses find and retain workers.
+Revenue from the Business and Occupation tax will be used for public safety improvements (such as an additional police officer, patrol car replacement and a faster 911 system), and economic development programs to help manufacturing and wholesale businesses find and retain workers.
 A portion of the proceeds also will go toward parks and facilities maintenance.

 Questions about the ordinance can be directed to Jeff Lazenby, City Finance Director at (360) 332-8311 ext.
 3305 or email@example.com.